JoeIbrahim/Ibrahim_Rey_Proterozoic_Rift_Inversion/README.md

 | **MT600_Rift.py** | Geotherm delivers Moho Temperature of 600 °C | Narrow rift |
 | **MT800_Rift.py** | Geotherm delivers Moho Temperature of 800 °C | Wide rift |

-These scripts only differ in thermal structure and therefore the initial lithosphere/asthenosphere boundary depth.
+These scripts only differ in thermal structure and therefore also the initial lithosphere/asthenosphere boundary depth.

 ## Use these scripts to restart the experiment in either tectonic quiescence or compression